11.00am Holy Communion (all ages welcome)

 You can make a donation to St Chad’s by visiting http://www.justgiving.com/stchadkirkby

 or send a text to 70070 and type: chad99 followed by the amount you want to give between £1 – £10.

 The congregation at St Chad’s occupy a beautiful and large Victorian church on a site that has accommodated a place of Christian worship since the ninth century.
 The word Kirk-by originally refers to this site and literally means church place.

 A congregation gathers together here for worship and Holy Communion each Sunday at 11am and this is open to everyone who would like to drop in.

 Good provision is made for children.
-Most Sundays there is a Junior Church with varied activities that are appropriate for school aged children and teenagers.
+There are activities and toys for children in their own space at the back of the church.
 On the first Sunday of each month young and old stay together for the whole of the service and it is designed with all ages in mind.
 Babies and toddlers are normally encouraged to stay with their parents at all times and the adult congregation is used to the noise and movement that this always involves.
 Toys are provided at the back of the church.

 Coffee, tea, squash and biscuits are served in the church after most morning services and this can be an easy way to meet new friends.